-Design/build and engineer-of-record services were provided for a portion of the project, including a highly innovative glass roof and glass fin walls totaling over 30,000 square feet.
-Custom roof trusses were fabricated and rigged in factory, then installed on the roof using a rolling gantry.
-The roof structural system incorporates a laminated glass beam element and intermittent cable trusses to lighten the structural profile.
+Enclos provided design/build and engineer-of-record services for a portion of the project, including a highly innovative glass roof and glass fin walls totaling over 30,000 square feet.
+Custom roof trusses were fabricated and rigged in the factory, then installed on the roof using a rolling gantry.
+The roof’s structural system incorporates a laminated glass beam element and intermittent cable trusses to lighten the structural profile.
 Roof cladding glass is insulated laminated panels with an offset ceramic frit on two interior surfaces.
 The Enclos design team developed an innovative point-fixing system utilizing a “pinch-plate” or clamping spider assembly that eliminated the need for drilling holes in the glass, thus providing considerable savings to the project.
-Low-iron glass was used throughout to further enhance transparency.
+Low-iron glass was used throughout to enhance transparency further.

 Laminated glass fins provide wind load resistance to the vertical facades, and integrate the primary entry portals into the building.
-A major component of the scope on this project was interior design that included floor, ceiling and handrail glass.
-The cores for the glass elevators are enclosed in glass surrounds, and even the elegant fritted glass counter tops in the lavatories were provided as part of a comprehensive design/build program.
+A significant component of the scope on this project was the interior design that included floor, ceiling, and handrail glass.
+The cores for the glass elevators are enclosed in glass surrounds, and even the elegant fritted glass countertops in the lavatories were provided as part of a comprehensive design/build program.